tfpauly/draft-pauly-adaptive-dns-privacy/draft-pauly-dprive-oblivious-doh.md

 is a lightweight extension to standard DoH, implemented as an application-layer proxy, that can be enabled as a default mode for users which need increased privacy.

-1. As a one-hop proxy, Oblivious DoH encourages connection-less proxies to mitigate client query correlation with few round-trips.
+1. As a one-hop proxy, Oblivious DoH encourages connection-less proxies to mitigate Client query correlation with few round-trips.
 In contrast, multi-hop systems such as Tor often run secure connections (TLS) end-to-end, which means that DoH servers could track queries over the same connection.
 Using a fresh DoH connection per query would incur a non-negligible penalty in connection setup time.